Skip to content

 Can a PEO or PPO better serve small businesses?

 A PEO better serves small businesses as it handles complex HR tasks, such as payroll processing, benefits administration, tax filing, and compliance support.
-PEO for small businesses allows access to premium benefits, such as health and retirement plans, by negotiating more affordable group plans, which small companies are unable to secure independently.
+PEO for small businesses allows access to premium benefits, such as health and retirement plans, by negotiating more affordable group plans, which small companies can't secure independently.

 How does a PEO improve compliance as compared to a PPO?